 The arid south side of the Tian Shan has less meadow and inclines more to the steppe end of the continuum.
-Mountain steppe-grassland forms a mosaic with spruce conifer forest in the drier eastern part of the range.
+Mountain steppe grassland forms a mosaic with spruce conifer forest in the drier eastern part of the range.
 Here, the small mammal fauna includes various rodent species and their predators: Eurasian badger, Pallas’s cat, and three species of weasel.
 Birds include raptors such as Pallas’s fish eagle, tawny eagle, pallid harrier, and Eurasian hobby.
-At lower elevation on the south slope, meadows occur around seeps and fens where ground water approaches the surface.
-South-slopes also support meadow at the uppermost alpine elevations, above 2,800 m.
+At lower elevations on the south slope, meadows occur around seeps and fens where ground water approaches the surface.
+South slopes also support meadows at the uppermost alpine elevations, above 2,800 m.

-Periglacial habitats of the high alpine zone support a low density of snow leopard and their prey base: Asiatic ibex and argali sheep.
-Himalayan snowcock, a high elevation pheasant, occurs here as well.
+Periglacial habitats of the high alpine zone support a low density of snow leopards and their prey base: Asiatic ibex and argali sheep.
+Himalayan snowcock, a high-elevation pheasant, occurs here as well.

 The endangered ili pika is endemic to a single locality in the Chinese part of the ecoregion near the Kazakhstan border.
 Fewer than 1,000 individuals of this small, short-eared member of the rabbit family inhabit rocky slopes above 2,800 m elevation.
 The ili pika was observed by scientists in the early 1990s and not again until 2014.
 Its grey facial fur is highlighted by vivid, rusty-red patches that seem to mimic in hue the veins of iron oxide that color its rocky talus habitat.

-The western Tian Shan includes seven protected areas located within Kazakhstan, Kyrgystan, and Uzbekistan.
-Collectively they include 5,282 km2 of montane habitat (steppe-meadow and forest).
+The western Tian Shan includes seven protected areas within Kazakhstan, Kyrgyzstan, and Uzbekistan.
+Collectively they include 5,282 km2 of montane habitat (steppe meadow and forest).
 The main threats are intensive livestock grazing, logging, and hay collection.
 Poaching (argali and ibex) occurs in some areas.
-Management of individual protected areas has improved and is regarded by IUCN as adequate, but the trans-boundary management framework still needs to be improved.
+Management of individual protected areas has improved and is regarded by IUCN as adequate, but the transboundary management framework still needs to be improved.

 The Eastern Tian Shan in China includes 6068 square kilometers of protected habitat, of which a higher proportion is steppe-meadow, as this region of the Tian Shan is arid and supports less forest habitat.
-Some of the protected habitat is also rock and ice.
+Some of the protected habitats are also rock and ice.
 UNESCO reports a low level of threat as the area has no permanent habitation and limited infrastructure.

 - Arnold, C. 2015.
 Unbelievably Cute Mammal With Teddy Bear Face Rediscovered.
 National Geographic, March 19, 2015.